Ximmerse/SDK-legacy/Binary/README.md

 This folder contains our binaries, currently including

-- `x86/x64 -> vc9/vc10/vc11/vc12/vc14 -> sixense.dll`: modified `sixense.dll` to replace [Hydra Plugin's](https://github.com/getnamo/hydra-ue4) for developing with X-Hawk in Unreal Engine 4.
+- `sixense.zip`: contains modified `sixense.dll` to replace [Hydra Plugin's](https://github.com/getnamo/hydra-ue4) for developing with X-Hawk in Unreal Engine 4.
 	> Note:
 	> - vc9 is for Visual Studio 2008
 	> - vc10 is for Visual Studio 2010